-- Underground parking, meeting expected parking demand for all uses on the site (refer to the Parking Study for proposed Transportation Demand Management strategies) - The creation of additional, safely placed on-street lay-by parking stalls along Quebec and Montreal Streets - Provision of 2 EV car-share vehicles (MODO), located for neighbourhood access

-- Creation of a visual Statutory Right of Way across the inset corner of Quebec and Montreal Streets - Create impetus for City of Victoria consideration of a speed limit reduction between Quebec and Montreal Streets (i.e. reduce from 50 km/h down to 30-35 km/h) - Install rapid flashers at either a proposed crosswalk at Montreal and Kingston Streets or at a newly proposed crosswalk at the corner of Quebec and Montreal Streets - Enhanced bike facilities, including: - o Charging for e-bikes - o A tenant bike repair station - o Protected bike lanes and connectivity to the City's contemplated north south AAA network
+- Underground parking, meeting expected parking demand for all uses on the site (refer to the Parking Study for proposed Transportation Demand Management strategies). - The creation of additional, safely placed on-street lay-by parking stalls along Quebec and Montreal Streets. - Provision of 2 EV car-share vehicles (MODO), located for neighbourhood access. - Creation of a visual Statutory Right of Way across the inset corner of Quebec and Montreal Streets. - Addition of a publicly available level-2 EV car charger along the Quebec Street frontage. - Create impetus for City of Victoria consideration of a speed limit reduction between Quebec and Montreal Streets (i.e. reduce from 50 km/h down to 30-35 km/h). - Install rapid flashers at either a proposed crosswalk at Montreal and Kingston Streets or at a newly proposed crosswalk at the corner of Quebec and Montreal Streets. - Enhanced bike facilities, including: - o Charging for e-bikes - o A tenant bike repair station - Protected bike lanes and connectivity to the City's contemplated north south AAA network